 As a quick shortcut to find AT&T, simply type in “310” in the search bar.

 After selecting AT&T, shift your attention to the “Network” field.
 Click the drop-down arrow, and you will see a list of options similar to this.

-Select 4G, and allow the map to populate.
-You are now looking at the locations of all AT&T 4G cell towers near you.
-Note that while Cell Mapper does provide the locations of some 5G towers, it does not show them all.
-For instance, if you search for 5G towers in Denver it returns no results even though AT&T rolled out 5G in the area in March 2020.
-If you want to see 5G towers, follow our advice earlier and head over to Locating 5G Cell Towers Near Me.
+Choose the “4G” option from the drop-down menu and wait for the map to load.
+Now you can see the locations of all AT&T’s 4G cell towers in your vicinity.
+It’s important to note that while CellMapper does provide some information about 5G towers, it may not show all of them.
+For example, a search for 5G towers in Denver may not yield any results, even though AT&T introduced 5G in the area in March 2020.
+If you’re specifically interested in locating 5G towers, refer to our earlier advice and visit the guide on Locating 5G Cell Towers Near Me.